Banananoops/banananoops.github.io/_projects/slide-1.md

 title: 'engagements'
 subtitle:
 date: 2018-06-30 00:00:00
 description: Just got proposed to by the love of your life?
 Congratulations!
 Looking for a photographer to capture the love and share the news?
-Well you're in the right place!
+I can do that!
 banner_image: /images/Engagements/kcheader3.jpg
 featured_image: /images/personal-photos/kclaughy.jpg
 ---